 Starting with the 2016 issue year, the Perth Mint introduced a new bullion coin featuring the beloved kangaroo on its reverse.
 Scheduled for annual release going forward, this new 2016 Silver Kangaroo is unique in that it is the newest silver bullion coin from the mint and the first to feature .9999 fine silver content.
 This will help it stand apart from the proof high-relief version from the mint, as well as the long-running Kookaburra and Koala programs.

 JM Bullion accepts various forms of payment for your purchase of Certified Silver Coins.
 You can pay by credit/debit card, paper checks, bank wire transfers, and PayPal fund transfers are also accepted by JM Bullion.
 Bank wire and PayPal transfers offer immediate processing, with credit/debit cards processing in one business day on average and paper checks taking 4 to 6 business days to process.

-In addition to flexible payment methods, JM Bullion offers free standard shipping and insurance on all purchases.
+In addition to flexible payment methods, JM Bullion offers free standard shipping and insurance on all purchases over $99.
 Your Certified Silver Coins will be packaged in discreet boxes to protect the identity of the products within, and delivered to you via the US Postal Service or UPS.
 For those interested, expedited shipping is available for an additional fee.
 If your packages are lost or damaged during shipping, we’ll find you a replacement product or refund your purchase price.

 If you have any questions about Certified Silver Coins, JM Bullion payment methods, or our shipping policies, please feel free to reach out to us.
 Our associates are available at 800-276-6508, online using our live web chat, and via email.
 Don’t forget to visit our homepage and search for the latest spot price of silver before you buy!